 602-820-2600 [email protected]

 Prescott is located in the Bradshaw Mountains of central Arizona, at an altitude of 5,400 feet.
-Prescott is equal distance from Phoenix and Flagstaff, approximately 95 miles south of Flagstaff and 95 miles north of Phoenix.
+Prescott is an equal distance from Phoenix and Flagstaff, approximately 95 miles south of Flagstaff and 95 miles north of Phoenix.
 The average high temperature in the winter in Prescott is around 52 degrees and averages 89 in the summer.

 There are approximately 40,000 people in Prescott, but the surrounding “Quad-City” area of Dewey-Humboldt, Chino Valley, and Prescott Valley and the smaller towns of Mayer, Paulden, and Wilhoit, comprise around 103,000 people.